breakingcircuits1337/test/test/README.md

 _If ElevenLabs TTS is unavailable or fails, the assistant automatically falls back to local speech output._

+_On-device wake-word detection (Porcupine) is used for voice commands; works fully offline._

 **Voice example:**
 Say: “Ada, ping 8.8.8.8 three times”